 Line-ups in the BBVA can see clients waiting for 45-75 minutes to see a teller for a payment that can’t be processed online such as an immigration permit to leave the country.
 The wait can be even longer if you are not yet a client of the bank.
 They do offer online banking as well as a secure app to help with your banking, however, you do need to be at least a little bit tech savvy to be able to manage your account online and you need to have a Mexican telephone number as US numbers do not work in their system.

-I have not banked with BBVA, but I did see one cautionary tale from an expat about the Libreton Premium account.
+BBVA also offers what’s called a Libreton Premium account.
 To have this premium deposit account, which allows you to deposit as much as you want every month and to have as many interactions as you want, you are required to sign an agreement for what constitutes an insurance policy called Meta Segura.
 Read more about it here https://livewellmexico.com/post/a-cautionary-tale-my-experience-opening-a-bbva-account/.

 Santander